 - The Fredericksburg Central Steam (Heating) Plant has converted its backup fuel from #6 to #2 fuel oil, lowering sulfur and other particulate emissions.
 (Normal fuel supply is natural gas.)

-- Integrated Pest Management practices are utilized to minimize chemical usage in controlling pests.
+- Our Integrated Pest Management (IPM) practices are utilized to minimize chemical usage in controlling pests.

 - UMW has received state approval for Nutrient Management Plans to reduce fertilizer runoff from both campuses.
-This is an important part of how the University is working with otter agencies of the Commonwealth to improve the health of the Chesapeake Bay.
+Renewed every three years, this plan is an important part of how the University is working with other agencies of the Commonwealth to improve the health of the Chesapeake Bay.

 Your comments and constructive criticism are always welcome.